MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 - Flow runs generated in the last 28 days.

-- Owner of flow to generate process insights.
+- Owner of a flow to generate process insights.

 - Access to Microsoft Dataverse.

-- An Environment Maker security role if you want to set up dataflows for process mining.
-    - If you're assigned an Environment Admin or System Admin role, go to [What are dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) to learn more.
+- Environment maker role.

 ## Known limitations